Sam-kioko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat /etc/passwd etc/hosts - display the content of the two tail -n 10 /etc/passwd - dsplays last 10 lines of a file
 head -n 10 /etc/passwd - displays first 10 lines of a file
+head -n 3 iacta | tail -n 1 - display 3rd line of a file and piping standard output